EldorZang/Advanced-Programming-2-assignment-2/README.md

 # Running
 1. Navigate to project folder.
-2. Enter to each server folder:
+2. Enter to each server folder and run:
 `dotnet run`
 (Alternativly, it is more preffered to run with VS)
 # Notes